ThomasMarquardt/AdlsGen2SasSamples/README.md

 must be 2020-02-10 or higher.
 The authentication version is specified by the sv query parameter of the SAS token.

-An [ADLS Gen2 SDK] [sdk] supporting the new features will not be available until later this year, but the sample code in this project will help you get started without requiring you to work with the low-level REST APIs.
+An [ADLS Gen2 SDK](https://azure.microsoft.com/en-us/blog/filesystem-sdks-for-azure-data-lake-storage-gen2-now-generally-available/) supporting the new features will not be available until later this year, but the sample code in this project will help you get started without requiring you to work with the low-level REST APIs.